Leynse/SFINCS/docs/example.rst

 Also, it is possible to setup a offline coupled model together with the hydrological wflow model that will provide boundary conditions of river discharge.
-For more information regarding the SFINCS plugin of HydroMT see: https://deltares.github.io/hydromt_sfincs/ For more information regarding HydroMT in general see: https://deltares.github.io/hydromt/
+For more information regarding the SFINCS plugin of HydroMT see: https://deltares.github.io/hydromt_sfincs/ For more information regarding HydroMT in general see: https://deltares.github.io/hydromt/ For more user flexibility, it is also possible now to access individual setup components to build your own model or forcing from scratch, see: https://deltares.github.io/hydromt_sfincs/latest/user_guide/sfincs.html

 Open Earth Tools
 ----------------------